yvvki/bunup/docs/docs/scaffold-with-bunup.md

 - **Minimal**: Minimal setup, perfect for building your own setup
 - **Full**: Complete modern library setup, just focus on code and publish

 If you selected `minimal`, you can skip the next sections which is for those who selected `full` to learn more about the commands and how to release your package.
-If you selected `basic`, you set up these things yourself.
+If you selected `minimal`, you set up these things yourself.

 ## Setup for Releases